FROM THE CHINESE ZEN MASTERS

 All the other beasts are kept away, and birds do not fly in the vicinity.

-43. It is only their own cubs that follow their steps in the woods,
+43. It is only their own cubs that follow their steps in

 When the young ones are only three years old, they roar.